stackbit-themes/stackbit-starter-hugo/README.md

 # Stackbit Starter Hugo

-Starter is a flexible, multi-purpose hugo theme built for developers and ready to use with Stackbit.
+Starter is a flexible, multi-purpose Hugo theme built for developers and ready to use with Stackbit.

 [Live Demo](https://themes.stackbit.com/demos/starter/?hideThemeBar) |
 [Stackbit](https://www.stackbit.com)